There has been a settlement at Chislehurst for over a thousand years. The Anglo Saxon name means ‘stony wood’, appropriate even today.

 History notes, other links, and walks around Chislehurst

 - The first mention of Chislehurst is in 973AD, so there has been a settlement here for more than a thousand years.
-We have prepared a short history, which you can access by clicking here.
+We have prepared a short history.

 - We receive many requests for information from members and others who are researching Chislehurst.
 We will be publishing some of these, together with our responses.
 Click here to see Researchers’ queries.